srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

 Here, we use ZMQ-based setup, and hence the configuration files are based on those introduced in :ref:`srsRAN gNB with srsUE<srsue_appnote>` application note.

-The following config files were modified to use ZMQ-based RF driver and enable E2 interface in the srsRAN Project gNodeB:
+The following config files were modified to use ZMQ-based RF driver and enable E2 interface in |project_name| gNodeB:

   * :download:`gNB config <.config/gnb_zmq.yaml>`
   * :download:`UE config <.config/ue_zmq.conf>`